-YAY!
-THE CHOCOLATE CIPHER WAS JOINT WINNER OF THE FANTASTIC BOOK AWARDS along with JACQUELINE WILSON and DAVID WALLIAMS 🙂 Thank you :))))
+JOINT WINNER OF THE FANTASTIC BOOK AWARDS along with JACQUELINE WILSON and DAVID WALLIAMS

 CHOCOLATE, HIEROGLYPHICS, KEYWORD CIPHERS and ANCIENT EGYPT

 Class Chickenpox visits a chocolate factory that is holding a competition to win a year’s supply of chocolates.
-They have to solve a cipher written in hieroglyphics and Minnie is desperate to crack it but she’s also helping Frankie, at Minelli’s Deli.
-They have lots of fun making pizzas and knickerbocker glories but there isn’t much time for cracking the Chocolate Cipher.
-Then new girl, Lavender, stirs up trouble and Minnie and Frankie’s friendship is tested.
+To win they must solve The Chocolate CIPHER, a secret code written in hieroglyphics and Minnie is desperate to crack it.
+But there isn’t much time because she is also busy helping her best friend Frankie in Frankie’s dad’s restaurant having lots of fun making pizzas and knickerbocker glories.
+Until new girl, Lavender, stirs up trouble and Minnie and Frankie’s friendship is put to the test.
 And just when things couldn’t get much worse disaster strikes.
 Minnie’s dog, Wanda Wellingtons, is dognapped!
 Minnie is distraught.
 Will she ever see her dog again?
 Has she lost Frankie as a friend for ever?
 Is there any hope of winning those chocolates?